 Gifting can help with estate planning

 Gifts to 529 accounts can also help with estate planning.
-Gifters can contribute up to $15,000 to a 529 account per person, per year with no gift tax ramifications.
-So a married couple could gift up to $30,000 per year without having to pay a gift tax or erode their lifetime gift tax exclusion.
+Gifters can contribute up to $16,000 in 2022, and up to $17,000 in 2023, to a 529 account per person, per year with no gift tax ramifications.
+So a married couple could gift up to $32,000 per account, per year in 2022, and up to $34,000 in 2023, without having to pay a gift tax or erode their lifetime gift tax exclusion.
 Once the annual gift has been made to the 529 plan, the money is no longer considered part of the gifter's estate, for estate tax purposes.

 The good news for people who receive gifts: When someone makes a gift to your 529 account, you generally will not owe taxes on the amounts.